Exabyte-io/documentation/docs/workflow-designer/subworkflow-editor/compute.md

 Please refer to [this page](/infrastructure/overview.md) for a detailed technical explanation about the cloud architecture and general supercomputing infrastructure implemented as part of the Exabyte platform.

-The appearance of this "Compute" tab is displayed below, with its corresponding different sections highlighted:
+The appearance of this "Compute" tab is displayed below, with its corresponding different sections highlighted.

 <img src="/images/compute-tab.png"/>